WITC News and Events

 In addition, the Governor intends to target $640,000 to expand

-opportunities for transitioning from adult basic education into technical
+opportunities for transitioning from academic support into technical

 training, expand and create linkages between Youth and Adult apprenticeship